 As an example, if you have a workplace, store or other such physical location, how secure would it be?

-The hope is you have security measures in place to lessen odds of a crime taking place to begin with.
+The hope is you have security measures like cloud security posture management in place to lessen odds of a crime taking place to begin with.

 Do you have items in your workplace that need protecting?
 If yes, having cabinets and other such securely locked locations is important.